v-Arma/a3g-loadout/README.md

 You can dynamically alias a faction name:

-`["BLU_F", "USMC"] call GRAD_Loadout_FactionSetLoadout;` – thus, you can change loadout presets for your factions.
+`["BLU_F", "USMC"] call GRAD_Loadout_fnc_FactionSetLoadout;` – thus, you can change loadout presets for your factions.
 In this example, this would work now:

 ```
 class Loadouts {